-Sherry Loveless is an editor, creative director, and communications strategist with an empathic, curious nature, and an equally curious last name (that very much belies her nature).
+Sherry Loveless is an editor, creative director, and publishing consultant with an empathic, curious nature, and an equally curious last name (that very much belies her nature).

 Over the next 15 years, Sherry developed her editorial, design, production, and publishing acumen as her new business, Catsworth Publishing Services, LLC evolved.
 She gained experience with international, traditional publishers like Cambridge University Press, BioMedCentral/Springer Nature, and Taylor & Francis.
 Since then, Sherry’s editorial and artistic work has graced the pages of books, journals, and websites, and the walls of universities, galleries, and private homes.